-Aboriginal ancestral occupation across the Lindsay-Mulcra-Wallpolla floodplain dates back tens of thousands of years, sustained by the rich productivity of the floodplain woodland and wetland systems.
+Aboriginal ancestral occupation across the Lindsay-Mulcra-Wallpolla floodplain dates back tens of thousands of years and is sustained by the rich productivity of the floodplain woodland and wetland systems.
 Historically, the islands would have been an abundant source of food and water for these communities.
-For Aboriginal communities, the floodplain is a vital part of community health and wellbeing.
+The floodplain remains a vital part of community health and wellbeing for Aboriginal communities.

-The First People of the Millewa-Mallee Aboriginal Corporation (FPMMAC) are recognised as the Traditional Owner of Country in the north-west of Victoria that runs south of the Murray River to the Mallee Highway and west from the Calder Highway to the South Australian border, including the Murray-Sunset National Park.
+The First People of the Millewa-Mallee Aboriginal Corporation (FPMMAC) is recognised as the Traditional Owner of Country in the north-west of Victoria that runs south of the Murray River to the Mallee Highway and west from the Calder Highway to the South Australian border, including the Murray-Sunset National Park.
 FPMMAC is a Registered Aboriginal Party.